gurjot06oct/Cplusplus/13 OOPS/classes_objects/01 class.markdown

 ### Classes in C++

+A class in C++ is a blueprint for creating objects that defines the structure and behavior of those objects.
+It serves as a template or a prototype, encapsulating data members (variables) and member functions (methods) that operate on that data.
+Classes provide a way to organize and manage related data and functionality, promoting code reusability, modularity, and abstraction.

 #### How to Create a Class

 In C++, a class is created using the `class` keyword followed by the class name and a pair of curly braces `{}`.
 Inside the curly braces, you define the components of the class.